peteroupc/html3dutil/doc/tutorial-glmath.md

  coordinates of any point lying on the plane.
 * A, B, and C are
  the X, Y, and Z components of the plane's normal vector.
-* D is the distance in the normal's direction from the plane to the origin, or if negative, in the opposite direction from the origin to the plane, divided by the normal's length.
+* D is the distance in the normal's direction from the plane to the origin (0,0,0), or if negative, in the opposite direction from the origin to the plane, divided by the normal's length.
 Alternatively, D is the negative dot product of the plane's normal and any point on the plane.